rclex/rclex/USE_ON_NERVES.md

 > #### Note {: .info }
 >
 > In the following steps, Humble Hawksbill (`humble`) is assumed to be used as `ROS_DISTRO` (strongly recommend to use).
-> If you want to use `foxy` or `galactic`, you need to replace it appropriately in the subsequent steps.
+> If you want to use other ROS 2 distributions, you need to replace it appropriately in the subsequent steps.
 Note that these have already reached EOL.

 The following command extracts the ROS 2 Docker image and copies resources required for Rclex to the Nerves file system.
 You may change the value of `--arch` according to the architecture of your target board (see the "arch" column on the supported target list)